-For the purposes of calculating the BID Levy, the rateable value will be that shown in the 2010 Valuation List as at 1st September 2016.
-The levy rate to be paid by each property or hereditament is to be calculated as 1.75 per cent of its rateable value (using the published 2010 or subsequent 2017 NNDR Valuation Office Agency list) as at the ‘chargeable day’ (notionally 1st September each year).
+- For the purposes of calculating the BID Levy, the rateable value will be that shown in the 2017 Valuation List as at 1st November 2021.
+The levy rate to be paid by each property or hereditament is to be calculated as 1.75 per cent of its rateable value (using the published 2017 NNDR Valuation Office Agency list) as at the ‘chargeable day’ (notionally 1st November each year).

-The levy will be charged annually in advance for each chargeable period, the ‘BID year’ 1 September to 31 August.
-In 2016, demand notices will be sent out from October once the new BID systems have been established and tested.
-However, in subsequent years, invoices will be sent out in September.
+- The levy will be charged annually in advance for each chargeable period, the ‘BID year’ 01 November to 31 October.
+In 2022, demand notices will be sent out from January, however, in subsequent years, invoices will be sent out in November.

 If you are not a statutory Isle of Wight levy member have you considered becoming a voluntary contributor to qualify for your own free web page on the Island’s number one destination website and feature in our campaigns this year?

 From 1st November 2021, for five years, Levy members are entitled to a free standard web page on the Island’s top ranking destination website used by more than 4 million visitors a year and worth £200.
 Click here to get yourself online today